-That said, all of the percentages are surprisingly low.
-For instance, Google and Apple have only 30% of their city labels in common and just 21% of their road labels.
+Google and Apple also have only 30% of their city labels in common and just 21% of their road labels.
 This means that the majority of the time, the maps are labeling different cities and roads from one another.

-Each map labels seven areas within New York City—but they’re completely different between the two maps.
+Each map labels distinct seven areas within New York City—but they’re completely different between the two maps.

-Even the pair with the most city sub-areas in common—London at z12—shares only a fraction of its labels:
+And even the map pair with the most city sub-areas in common—London z12—shares only a fraction of its labels:

 Together, the maps above label 28 unique areas within London — but have just 9 in common.

-Ironically, the pair with the second highest number of city sub-areas in common is San Francisco at z13.
-(This is the zoom we looked at earlier—the one where the maps have very few labels in common.)
+Ironically, the pair with the second highest number of city sub-areas in common is San Francisco at z13 (the zoom we saw earlier where the maps had very few labels in common):

-Together, the maps label 25 unique areas within San Francisco — but have just 6 in common.
-(And this was the map pair with the second most city sub-areas in common!)
+Together, the maps label 25 unique areas within San Francisco — but surprisingly have just 6 in common.

-San Francisco has many well-known areas and neighborhoods (Fisherman’s Wharf, Haight-Ashbury, North Beach, Union Square, etc.) — but perhaps its most famous of all is Chinatown.
+San Francisco has many well-known areas and neighborhoods (Fisherman’s Wharf, Haight-Ashbury, North Beach, Union Square, etc.)—but perhaps the most famous of all is Chinatown.

-Yet even though Google and Apple label 25 distinct areas at this zoom, Chinatown isn’t one of them:
+Yet even though Google and Apple label 25 distinct areas at this zoom, neither map labels Chinatown: